jonathb/spanish-olamundo/1_spanish.md

 ## REGULAR, IRREGULAR, AUXILIARIES, STEM-CHANGE, FUNNY-PRETERITE, etc.

-- Altho it is helpful to distinguish REGULAR, IRREGULAR, ..
+- Altho it is helpful to distinguish verbs as REGULAR, IRREGULAR, ..

--- and obviously necessary to give special attention to AUXILIARIES,
+-- and obviously necessary to give special attention to AUXILIARIES, ..

+--- REGULAR vs IRREGULAR distinction is blurry if applied to one specific verb, ..

+---- better to apply the distinction to 1 tense or even 1 person.

-- truly "REGULAR" is rare, all REGULARs have some complication as follows ..
+- "slightly IRREG" is very common, "almost-REG"s with tiny complication EG ..

--- STEM-CHANGE in SPA often happens in REGULAR as well as IRREGULAR,
+-- STEM-CHANGE in SPA often happens, MCU is o => ue.

---- so many REGULAR aren't really really regular,

--- likewise FUNNY-PRETERITE is not exclusively in IRREGULAR.
+-- likewise FUNNY-PRETERITE is common.